 The Entrepreneurship for Kids Program is also taught in China.

-The entrepreneurial Group: Children aged 10-13 who participate in the entrepreneurship course in China
+The entrepreneurial group: Children aged 10-13 who participate in the entrepreneurship course in China

-The educational initiative: Mini Park World
+The educational initiative: Miniature World Park

 The young entrepreneurs: Participants of the entrepreneurship course in China